influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/guides/grouping-data.md

 ---
-title: How to group data with Flux
+title: Group data with Flux
 description: This guide walks through grouping data with Flux by providing examples and illustrating how data is shaped throughout the process.
 menu:
   flux_0_x: